ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 ### Salt fluxes

 The net salt flux across the ocean's surface is given by the `salt_flux` diagnostic.
-Salt fluxes are associtated to two different processes:
+Salt fluxes are associated with two different processes:

 1. Salt fluxes from sea ice, captured by the `salt_flux_in` diagnostic.
 2. Salt fluxes from restoring, captured by `salt_flux_added`.
 Note that restoring can be applied as either salt or freshwater fluxes, which is determined in the `MOM_input` file.